ajschumacher/so_tense_very_flow_wow/index.md

 This works, but there are some problems.
 It's hard to understand a list of numbers.
 A graph would be better.
-And even with only one value to monitor, there's too much output to read We're likely to want to monitor many things.
+And even with only one value to monitor, there's too much output to read.
+We're likely to want to monitor many things.
 It would be nice to record everything in some organized way.